coderpatros/docker-nginx-waf/README.md

 `mainline` has passed functional and performance tests, but not burn in tests.
 It is paired to the `master` branch.

+## NGINX Amplify

+This image includes the NGINX Amplify agent.

+To make enable the agent you need to set the `AMPLIFY_API_KEY` environment variable and optionally the `AMPLIFY_IMAGENAME` variable (defaults to "Web Application Firewall").

 ## Tests

 _Functional tests_ perform a sequence of requests to validate that the rule